 Spey Fishing Etiquette

 - Keep moving.
 Anglers move at different paces, and that’s OK.
-But – everybody should be steadily moving downriver at roughly the same pace, because otherwise it’s really hard to maintain adequate spacing between anglers.
+But – everybody should be steadily moving downriver at roughly the same pace because otherwise, it’s tough to maintain adequate spacing between anglers.
 Small differences and delays are OK – big delays are a problem.
-If I’m taking 4 steps each cast and you’re taking 3…fine, I just need to be patient and wait a little.
+If I’m taking four steps each cast and you’re taking 3…fine, I just need to be patient and wait a little.
 If you get a small tangle in the middle of the run, fine – untangle it and keep fishing.
-But if you blow 5 casts in a row and haven’t taken a step yet…that’s not OK.
+But if you blow five casts in a row and haven’t taken a step yet…that’s not OK.
 Move along, son.

 - If you hook a fish, you reel up and go back to the top of the run.
 Most folks in the Pacific Northwest agree with this one – if you’ve had a solid hookup, you give the water below you to the anglers behind you.
 Most folks around here would also agree that this doesn’t apply to a missed grab, just a hookup.
 Others might say that you need to land a fish before you step out.
 People from other parts of the world might disagree entirely – what do you think?